 Cadette Girl Scouts in a troop or as individually registered girls, grades 6 – 8, can begin working on the Silver Award requirements.
 Any printed pieces for the project should contain the following: Girl’s Name, Girl Scout Silver Award Project, The Girl Scout Council of the Southern Appalachians.

-The Silver Award Final Report must be received by February 1 for the girl to be recognized at a council recognitions event each spring.
+The Silver Award Final Report must be received by March 1 for the girl to be recognized at a council recognition event each spring.
 Girls must submit Girl Scout Silver Award Final Report to the council office upon completion of the project.
 The girl will receive a letter confirming that the award has been earned.

 All Silver Award pins must be purchased by the troop or parent